-Under the 20-Year rule you will usually transfer selected, sensitivity-reviewed digital records 20 to 30 years after they are created.
+Under the 20-year rule you will transfer selected, sensitivity-reviewed digital records 20 years after they are created.
 Until then, you must safeguard the records and actively manage their digital continuity to maintain your ability to find, open, understand and trust them over time and through change.
 While this page gives guidance specifically for the transfer of digital records, you can find more information on how to ensure digital continuity in our guidance on the topic.
-We also offer detailed advice on the selection and transfer process for records in all formats.

 Born-digital records are records that have been natively created in digital format (rather than digitised from paper records).